SocialCareData/information-governance/dsa.md

+# Information governance

+## Status

+Version 0.1 - intial

+Effective Date: 2025-10-09
-# Machine-Readable Sharing Agreements and Policies
+## Machine-Readable Sharing Agreements and Policies

 Data Sharing agreements and policies provide the context for data sharing they define: